-Although AmeriCorps' management was able to begin making progress towards addressing the prior year's recommendations, which stated that AmeriCorps "must complete a performance diagnostic, which includes a root cause analysis, and then develop, design, and implement a plan towards short- and long-term goals," AmeriCorps continued to lack sufficient processes to support the transaction and account balances reported in its consolidated financial statements and accompanying notes for the following:
+Although AmeriCorps' management was able to begin making progress towards addressing the prior year's recommendation, which stated AmeriCorps "must complete a performance diagnostic, which includes a root cause analysis, and then develop, design, and implement a plan towards short- and long-term goals," AmeriCorps continued to lack sufficient processes to support the transaction and account balances reported in its trust financial statements and accompanying notes for the following:

-- Consolidated balance sheet: advances to others, accounts payable, advances from others, other liabilities, trust service award liability, and net position. - Consolidated statement of net cost: total gross program cost. - Consolidated statement of changes in net position: beginning and ending balances, appropriations received, and appropriations used. - Combined statement of budgetary resources: unobligated balance from prior year budget authority (net), appropriations, new obligations, unobligated-unapportioned-unexpired balances, and outlays (net).
+- Trust balance sheet: trust service award liability and net position. - Trust statement of net cost: total gross program cost. - Trust statement of changes in net position: beginning and ending balances. - Trust statement of budgetary resources: unobligated balance from prior year budget authority (net), appropriations, new obligations, unapportioned-unexpired balances, and outlays (net).